-CRC Program Funds or Funding means funds provided by the Australian Government for the Program as a whole, and/or financial assistance provided to a CRC for expenditure on Activities under a Funding Agreement.
+CRC Program Funds or Funding means funds provided by the Australian Government for the Program as a whole, and/or financial assistance provided to a CRC-P for expenditure on a Project under a Funding Agreement.

 Department means the department responsible for administering the Program.